Claiming Working from Home Expenses

 By Wendy Wong, CPA, CA, Senior Manager, Tax & Advisory Services

-For your 2020 personal tax filing, the Canada Revenue Agency has introduced two options that will allow employees to report expenses they incurred while working from home during the pandemic.
+For your 2021 personal tax filing, the Canada Revenue Agency has two options that will allow employees to report expenses they incurred while working from home during the pandemic.

-All eligible members of a household who worked from home can each claim working from home deduction using either method.
+All eligible members of a household who worked from home can each claim working from home deductions using either method.

 Flat Rate Method

-If you have been working from home since mid-March it may be tempting to claim the maximum 200 days.
+If you have been working from home throughout out 2021, it may be tempting to claim the maximum 250 days.
 But be careful; sick days, vacation days, statutory holidays or any other leaves of absence do not count as eligible work days and should not be included when tallying up the numbers of days you worked from home.

 If you use the flat rate method you cannot claim any other additional home office expenses.
 The advantage is you do not need a lot of supporting documentation, you only have to keep track your eligible work days.